 Richard S. Merians is the Chairman and Chief Executive Officer of Home Delivery America.
 Mr. Merians founded the company in 1965 as a delivery firm.
 It has become one of the largest furniture and appliance warehousing and home delivery companies in the country with more than two million pieces shipped annually.

-HDA clients have included Sears, Macy’s Department Stores, May Department Stores, General Electric, Bob’s Discount Furniture and Home Depot.
+HDA clients have included Sears, Macy’s Department Stores, May Department Stores, General Electric, Bob’s Discount Furniture, and Home Depot.
 In 1994, Mr. Merians founded Hygrade Integrated Logistics, which focuses on delivering large merchandise over the internet.
-In 1987, Hygrade became the first distribution company in the furniture industry to install a barcode, radio-frequency warehousing and delivery systems.
-The company’s latest project – High Velocity Distribution – is the industry’s first program that links manufacturer and customer through an electronic merchandising and distribution network.
+In 1987, Hygrade became the first distribution company in the furniture industry to install barcode, radio-frequency warehousing, and delivery systems.
+The company’s latest project – High-Velocity Distribution – is the industry’s first program that links manufacturer and customer through an electronic merchandising and distribution network.

 Mr. Merians launched the fall 2000 Executives on Campus Program at Baruch with the help of four classmates from the Class of 1955 with the goal of advancing student career opportunities.
 His area of expertise is logistics and entrepreneurship.
 He is also a mentor in the Baruch College Entrepreneurship Competition and on the Board of the Baruch College Fund.
 On April 6, 2001, the Lawrence N. Field for Entrepreneurship & Small Business awarded the Entrepreneur of the Year Award to Mr. Merians.